 Monsoon Season Timing

-Singapore's driest months are typically April–May and September–October.
-For flat roof waterproofing requiring extended dry curing, the April–May inter-monsoon period is optimal.
-However, modern polyurethane and acrylic systems are moisture-tolerant enough that skilled contractors work year-round.
-The key requirement: no rain within 4–6 hours of coat application and a minimum 48-hour dry period before water loading.
+For flat roof waterproofing work requiring extended dry curing, the April–May inter-monsoon period is the optimal window.
+However, modern polyurethane and acrylic systems are moisture-tolerant enough to be applied in Singapore's year-round humid conditions — skilled waterproofing contractors work year-round here successfully.
+The key requirement is ensuring no rain falls within 4–6 hours of coat application and that the membrane achieves a minimum 48-hour dry period before any water loading.

-| Scope | Indicative Cost | Notes |
+| Scope | Indicative Cost (Singapore, 2026) | Notes |

 |---|---|---|